NHL commissioner: Frank Calder (1917–1943)

 Calder wielded his power as president with such authority that he was rarely opposed.
 When he ordered the Quebec Bulldogs franchise forfeited to Hamilton, as happened in 1920, no one challenged him.
 An example of his authority was when the Hamilton Tigers went on strike in 1925.
 Rather than talk to the players, he suspended and fined them $200 each.

 Calder was adamant about not restricting racial minorities' entry into the NHL.
 During the 1927–28 season, upon hearing of the Boston Black Panthers, the first all-black hockey team, he was reported to have remarked, "Pro hockey has no ruling against the coloured man, nor is it likely to ever draw the line", a reference to the segregation in baseball.
 Only one attempt to remove Calder as president of the NHL was made.
 This was in 1932–33 when the owner of the Chicago Black Hawks, Frederic McLaughlin, circulated a letter to the NHL board of governors to remove him.
 The board rejected the motion.

 Commencing with the 1932–33 season, Calder named the top rookie in the NHL.
 Starting in 1936–37, he got the NHL's board of governors to let him buy a trophy to give to the league's top rookie and he did this until 1941–42.
 After his death, the trophy was made permanent as the Calder Memorial Trophy.
 Calder received a silver service in 1937–38 for his 20 years as president of the NHL and the league extended their appreciation.

 Red Dutton (1943–1946)

 NHL president Red Dutton shown presenting the Calder Memorial Trophy to Gus Bodnar in 1944.

 Dutton was named managing director (acting president) of the NHL after the death of Frank Calder in February 1943, running the league at the direction of a subcommittee of the NHL Board of Governors.
-He was eventually convinced to assume the presidency in 1945, but in September 1946, amid frustrations with the Board of Governors for their cancellation of the suspended Brooklyn Americans franchise that he had sought to revive, he handed over the reins to his assistant, Clarence Campbell, a former NHL referee who had just returned from military service in Europe and had been in the job for less than a month.
+In 1944, members of the board approached the Maple Leafs' owner Conn Smythe to become president, but he turned it down.
+Dutton was eventually convinced to assume the presidency in 1945, but in September 1946, amid frustrations with the Board of Governors for their cancellation of the suspended Brooklyn Americans franchise that he had sought to revive, he handed over the reins to his assistant, Clarence Campbell, a former NHL referee who had just returned from military service in Europe and had been in the job for less than a month.